Dynatrace/serverless-oneagent/README.md

 > Please note: Dynatrace AWS Lambda support is in Early Access phase.
 Please contact a Dynatrace representative to register for program participation.

 ## Disclaimer
-This plugin is community contributed and not officially supported by Dynatrace.
+This plugin is community contributed and **not officially supported by Dynatrace**.
 In case of problems, feature requests, or questions [submit a ticket on GitHub](https://github.com/Dynatrace/serverless-oneagent/issues)

 ## Configuration